agarmu/theory-reading-group/README.md

 Depending on what portion of attendees are on campus, we will adjust the format of our meeting; tentatively, we will have meetings be a hybrid between in-person and online.

-We are currently considering following [Anupam Gupta's **Advanced Algorithms, Spring 2023** (CMU 15-580)](https://www.cs.cmu.edu/afs/cs.cmu.edu/academic/class/15850-s23/www/oldindex.html).
+We are currently following [Anupam Gupta's **Advanced Algorithms, Spring 2023** (CMU 15-580)](https://www.cs.cmu.edu/afs/cs.cmu.edu/academic/class/15850-s23/www/oldindex.html).

 Any Purdue Students who are interested should fill out the following google form: [https://forms.gle/qwQcFfziReXcGMJ89](https://forms.gle/qwQcFfziReXcGMJ89).